MakenaH/MakenaH.github.io/pages/about.md

 ## Programming

-Makena Howat has been programming for 3 years, and has the most experience with C#.
-They enjoy programming for a variety of reasons, as it is a great interception between their enjoyment of logic and puzzle solving and creativity.
+Makena Howat has been programming for 3 years, C# being the language they've been coding in for the longest.
+They enjoy programming for a variety of reasons, such as how it is a great interception between their enjoyment of logic and puzzle solving and creativity.

 ## Hobbies